spatialfruitsalad/pomelo/README.md

 `periodic_x`,`periodic_y`,`periodic_z`: periodc in one direction and hard walls in the other two directions `none`: system inside a hard box

 The parameters `boxsx`,`boxsy`,`boxsz` define the size of the box in x,y and z direction that is used by pomelo.
 By only stating `boxsz` the other values are set to the same value as well.
 By adding the parameter `box_origin_center` the box dimensions go from -boxs(*xyz)/2 to boxs(*xyz)/2.
 Otherwise the box dimensions go from 0 to boxs(*xyz).

+The parameter 'poly_subset' defines a subset and creates polyfiles for every particle individually in a specific range.
+The range is indicated by the labels cellmin and cellmax and separated by "-": poly_subset=cellmin-cellmax.

 The parameter `percolating_cluster` changes output files for a more convenient handling of cells with percolating features (for now it is designed for generating surface structures).
 The other parameters are not important for pomelo.

 ### Pomelo workflow (generic)